What is a sales funnel? Key stages, examples, and how to build one

 So, you’ve made a sale and have a brand new customer on your books.
 Job done, right?

-Actually, after a successful action, comes the Loyalty stage.
+In fact, no. After a successful action comes the Loyalty stage.
 This part focuses on ensuring customer satisfaction and building a lasting relationship.

 Implement strategies like follow-up emails, satisfaction surveys, and loyalty programs to encourage repeat business and referrals.